jakthom/hercules/README.md

 Hercules extensions, sources, metrics, and macros can be logically grouped and distributed by the use of **packages**.

-Starter packages can be found in the [hercules-packages](/hercules-packages/) directory.
+Examples can be found in the [hercules-packages](/hercules-packages/) directory.

 # Bonus